Definition of Review Meeting:

 Use of the Review Meeting:

-The purpose of the Sprint Review is to assess what happened during the sprint and to determine whether the sprint produced a functional, and potentially shippable, deliverable.
+The purpose of the Sprint Review Meeting is to assess what happened during the sprint and to determine whether the sprint produced a functional, and potentially shippable, deliverable.
 The team presents or demonstrates the deliverable developed during the sprint.
 The product owner provides feedback to the team and decides if the deliverable meets the acceptance criteria, and either accepts or rejects the product.

 Benefits of the Review Meeting: